tflo/SlipFrames/readme.md

 Any modifier key works: Cmd/Meta, Alt, Ctrl, or Shift.

-## More details
+## Details

-- While in combat:
+### In combat

 - You can change the click-through behavior also in combat, since this can be crucial, e.g. for setting raid markers via right-click.
 This is securely implemented so that it doesn’t taint.
 - Everything else (e.g. setting transparency) is not allowed during combat.
 - Opacity will automatically go to 100% when entering combat, and revert to the set values after combat ends.

+### Frame scope

 - For the transparency value, the frames are treated as two groups:
     - Player & Pet frame
     - Target & Focus frame
 - Changes to one group member also affect the other, but not the other group.
 - This allows you to have different transparency for Player/Pet vs Target/Focus frame.
 - Click-through is set per frame.
+(I can add an option to make this also per-group, if someone thinks it might be useful.)

+### Extras/other

 - While you hover over an unlocked (non click-through) frame, opacity automatically goes to 100%.
+- Step size for transparency adjustment is 10%.
+Defaults are 20% for the PlayerFrame group, 60% for the TargetFrame group.
-- Any changes you make will print feedback to the chat console (e.g. the current alpha (opacity) value in percent); you’ll also get a feedback sound (not in combat).
+- Any changes you make will print feedback to the chat console, for example the current alpha (opacity) value in percent; you’ll also get feedback sounds (not in combat).
-- To prevent accidental changes to your transparency values, double-click any of the affected frames (transparency lock).
-The automatic opacity increase to 100% during combat is not blocked by this.
+- To prevent accidental changes to your transparency values, double-click any of the affected frames (alpha lock).
+The automatic opacity increase to 100% during combat or hovering is not blocked by this.
-    - For obvious reasons, click-through must be disabled for this to work.
+    - If you think this doesn’t work, then disable click-through (wheel down) and try again..

 ## UI and Settings